 - Children over age 5 who have a higher risk for serious illness

-- Household contacts, caregivers, or health care providers of children or adults with high-risk conditions
+- Household contacts, caregivers, or providers of children or adults with high-risk conditions

 - Pregnant women (breastfeeding women may also receive the vaccine)